 Naturopathic Doctor

-A naturopathic doctor (ND) is very much similar to Ayurveda and Homeopathy, who focuses on the holistic healing system.
+A naturopathic doctor (ND) is very similar to Ayurveda and Homeopathy, who focuses on the holistic healing system.
 ND helps to facilitate the body’s natural healing abilities to restore balance.
 Naturopathic physicians generally operate in private clinics, hospitals, and other community health centers.
 One who wishes to become an ND should complete a 4-year degree program from a recognized naturopathic medical school.

 Nutritionist